080Lin/intensive_script_file/README.md

 ### THEN WRITE THE COMMAND ALSO BELOW
 ### source ~/.zshrc
 ### HAVE FUN
+### P.S.
+Also every new release repeat both of the commands above

 ## comp
 ### ***example*** we have sort.c